It’s not really overdue books and late fees that keep librarians up at night – it’s the battle over users’ online privacy.

 “Certainly, I agree that libraries need to have conversations with our users about the potential risks to privacy when using online systems.
 There’s a lack of understanding among front-line employees, and their ability to create a better understanding among our customers (is affected).”

 Another technological challenge: encryption and secure transmission of user data.
-The Digital Library Pledge encourages use of the secure https communications standard, recognizing that too many library websites and third-party vendor products are vulnerable to surveillance.
+The Digital Library Pledge encourages the use of the secure https communications standard, recognizing that too many library websites and third-party vendor products are vulnerable to surveillance.

 Ginther noted how the Ottawa system, in partnership with Toronto Public Library and the Southern Ontario Library Services (SOLS), surveyed all its digital content vendors to gauge their commitment to providing https across their products as well, and he said they are continuing to press a few remaining vendors who still don’t follow the recommendations.